testtestProblem/UWP_Extention_Two_Way_Communication/README.md

-# Why need UWP extention
+# Why need UWP extension
 Universal Windows Platform (UWP).
 It has delicate UI by XAML.
 However, it does not support many WIN32 functions.
-This is why we require UWP extensions to enhance its capabilities
+This is why we require UWP extensions to enhance its capabilities.

 # Project describe
 * Testing paltform: visual studio 2019